creachadair/snapback/README.md

 - after: 6 months # after six months, keep one archive per month.
   sample: 1/month

 # Backups.
-Each backup defines a collection of related backups, identified
+Each backup in this list defines a collection of related backups,
-# by a base name.
-Tarsnap requires unique names, so snapback appends a
+# identified by a base name.
+Tarsnap requires unique names, so snapback appends
-# timestamp like ".20190315-1845" to generate an archive name.
+# a timestamp like ".20190315-1845" to generate an archive name.
 You may have
 # as many backups as you like, but the names must not repeat.
 backup:
 - name: documents